liquity/dev/README.md

 _**Borrower:**_ an externally owned account or contract that locks collateral in a Trove and issues LUSD tokens to their own address.
 They “borrow” LUSD tokens against their ETH collateral.

-_**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive LQTY token issuance.
+_**Depositor:**_ an externally owned account or contract that has assigned LUSD tokens to the Stability Pool, in order to earn returns from liquidations, and receive STBL token issuance.

 _**Redemption:**_ the act of swapping LUSD tokens with the system, in return for an equivalent value of ETH.
 Any account with a LUSD token balance may redeem them, whether or not they are a borrower.